vaimo/composer-patches/README.md

 Note that "search" can point to the same folder where you have the patches that have a proper declaration in a JSON file.

+Multiple values can be also used in the declaration by providing them as array of strings.

-Note that patches-base, etc are not mandatory to be declared when using patches-search as the exact path of the patches will already be known.
+The key "patches-base", etc are not mandatory to be declared when using patches-search as the exact path of the patches will already be known.

 ## Patch Commands